richardcepka/SimplEsT-ViT/README.md

 It would be beneficial to perform a wider range of experiments to determine the optimal learning rate and weight decay values, particularly for weight decay.
 This is because normalization through [LN makes the network scale invariant](https://arxiv.org/pdf/1607.06450.pdf), resulting in a [different behavior for weight decay](https://www.cs.toronto.edu/~rgrosse/courses/csc2541_2022/readings/L05_normalization.pdf) compared to networks without normalization.
 We hypothesize that weight decay should be much smaller for SimplEsT-ViT than for SimpleViT.

 ### Shampoo implementation discusion:
-For Shampoo, we set att_bias=False because, in the other case, preconditioner_dtype=torch.double is required due to [numerical precision](https://twitter.com/_arohan_/status/1609757568565481483) (eps=1e-6 didn't help), which is way too slow.

 We use the same [implementation for Shampoo](https://github.com/facebookresearch/optimizers/tree/main/distributed_shampoo) as in the Cramming paper, where they show no benefits.
-They hypothesize that it may be due to [improper implementation](https://twitter.com/_arohan_/status/1608577721818546176) (we observed better performance for eps=1e-12 than eps=1e-6).
-However, if I understand correctly, the discussion is about the Newton iteration method, which is not used as default in the Shampoo implementation we use (default is eigendecomposition).
+They hypothesize that it may be due to [improper implementation](https://twitter.com/_arohan_/status/1608577721818546176).
+However, based on my understanding, the discussion is about the Newton iteration method, which is not used as default in the Shampoo implementation we use (default is eigendecomposition).

+We also tried Newton's method with the tricks mentioned [here](https://twitter.com/_arohan_/status/1608577721818546176).
+Nevertheless, most of the time, Newton's method didn't converge.
+Performance was more or less the same (or worse) as eigendecomposition, and it was slower too.
+That's why, we stick with eigendecomposition.

 ### Acknowledgment:
 I want to thank KInIT for supporting the training costs of experiments.
 All experiments were done on RTX 3090.

 ## ImageNet:
-* compare with SimpleViT on 90 epochs on ImageNet
 * A6000, 1024 batch - 1251 steps/epoch

     * max-autotune (max 1min), Shampoo@1 - 1.8796 step/s, (bias_att=False)